flybywiresim/docs/docs/fbw-a32nx/installation.md

 If you would like to manually perform a clean install you first have to delete the `flybywire-aircraft-a320-neo` folder from your community folder.

-We also store additional information related to the aircraft in a separate directory which is built when you load the aircraft in the simulator.
-You also need to delete the contents of this folder but not the folder itself.
+We also store additional information related to the aircraft in a separate directory, which is built when you load the aircraft in the simulator.
+You also need to delete the contents of this folder, but not the folder itself.

 These locations are found below:

 - [Microsoft Store Version](#microsoft-store-version)
 - [Steam Version](#steam-version)

-If the above folders are hidden to you follow the directions on [Microsoft's support site](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5).
+If the above folders are hidden to you, follow the directions on [Microsoft's support site](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5).

-Once in the correct directory delete the files show here:
+Once in the correct directory, delete the files show here:

 ![localstate folder](https://cdn.discordapp.com/attachments/838062729398976522/869736690695172156/unknown.png){ width=70% }